Benjamin Franklin on Democracy

 © History Oasis

-Benjamin Franklin's commitment to democracy is evidenced in a variety of his writings.
+Benjamin Franklin's commitment to democracy can be found in many of his writings.

 Among his most notable works on the subject are: